RolfBremer/in-dexter/README.md

 ## Changelog

+### v0.7.2

+* Add support for customization of the letter section title, the letter section body and their container.
+  (see `make-index`, parameters `section-title`, `section-body`, `section-container` ).

 ### v0.7.1

 * Add support for further formatting of the resulting index to address, for example, the indentation of long entries.
 See `surround` parameter of `make-index`.
 The default for surround uses a par environment to beautify wrapped entries (`set par(first-line-indent: 0pt, spacing: 0.65em, hanging-indent: 1em)`).
 * Bump minimum required Typst version to 12.0.

 ### v0.7.0